notRaj2411/Blockchain-Project/README.md

 * Make sure the appropriate libraries are download and can be accessed by the code.

 1. Run 1 or upto all 3 of node_5001.py, node_5002.py & node_5003.py on separate terminals to access them as 3 separate nodes for the Blockchain system.

-2. To register a new user send a post request with route as 'localhost/register' and user_id and property_id in JSON format.
+2. To connect the current node with other nodes of the system, send a post request with route as 'localhost/connect_node' and the respective node addresses in JSON format.
-3. To inititate a transaction, send a post request with route as 'localhost/add_transaction' and buyer_id, seller_id and property_id in JSON format.
+3. To register a new user send a post request with route as 'localhost/register' and user_id and property_id in JSON format.
-4. To mine a block send  a get request with route as 'localhost/mine_block'.
+4. To inititate a transaction, send a post request with route as 'localhost/add_transaction' and buyer_id, seller_id and property_id in JSON format.
-5. To get transaction history related to a property send  a post request with route as 'localhost/transaction_history' and property_id in JSON format.
+5. To mine a block send  a get request with route as 'localhost/mine_block'.
-6. To get the current status of the blockchain send a get request with route as 'localhost/get_chain'.
+6. To get transaction history related to a property send  a post request with route as 'localhost/transaction_history' and property_id in JSON format.
-7. To get the registered users along with the properties send a get request with route as 'localhost/get_usersproperty'.
+7. To get the current status of the blockchain send a get request with route as 'localhost/get_chain'.
-8. To replace the current chain at that node with the longest chain in the blockchain, send a get request with route as 'localhost/replace_chain'.
+8. To get the registered users along with the properties send a get request with route as 'localhost/get_usersproperty'.
-9. To connect the current node with other nodes of the system, send a post request with route as 'localhost/connect_node' and the respective node addresses in JSON form
+9. To replace the current chain at that node with the longest chain in the blockchain, send a get request with route as 'localhost/replace_chain'.

 ## Libraries used:
 * datetime